 New street names must not duplicate or be similar to an existing name within the borough or neighbouring borough

-Any proposed street names that may be considered or construed as obscene, racist or which would contravene any aspect of the Council’s Equal Opportunities policies will not be accepted
+Any proposed street name that may be considered obscene, racist/sexist or which would contravene any aspect of the Equality, Diversity and Inclusion strategy will not be accepted